It’s something of a rarity outside of the tech diving community.

 Originally, Jon Lines were used exclusively by technical divers, for doing prolonged decompression stops, sometimes in strong currents.
-But over time, they have been adapted by more and more recreational divers, too.
+But over time, they have been adopted by more and more recreational divers, too.

 Some divers prefer to make their own, but Jon Lines can also be purchased commercially from most dive shops.
 The commercial ones will typically come with its own carrying bag that can be attached to a BCD D-ring.

 Why do I need a Jon Line?